 - Work directly with the student and make explicit arrangements concerning expectations and goals for the project

-- Submit an initial online approval of the ad hoc Honors proposal by 8am on Monday of week 3 of the quarter
+- Submit an initial online approval of the ad hoc Honors proposal by the quarterly deadline listed on the Honors Program website

 - Provide a good learning and working environment for the student